 Compared to other exams like MAT, SNAP, CMAT, etc. the overall difficulty level of XAT Quant and DI section is on the higher side.
 In order to score well in the exam, you need to develop a strategy for the section.
 A few things you should keep in mind are:

 You will do well to solve maximum possible number of XAT Mock Tests to speed up calculation work as well to learn the art of selecting appropriate questions.
-Both these factors will be the key to success in XAT 2016.
+Both these factors will be the key to your success in XAT 2018.